gitacoco/thesis-project/README.md

   - [ ] On-location shooting at Xixi Museum
   - [ ] Mapping the AR comnnections
 - [ ] Area filter above the map
+- [ ] New Prototype of Taxo Tree view
+- [ ] Prototype of the metadata panel in the gallery view

 ### Mon May 10<!-- omit in toc -->